coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/how-to-monitor-security-with-ossec.md

   </rule>
 ```

-Finally, we also want to track errors on topologyUpdater so we will add these lines at the end after the `</group>` line.
+We also want to track errors on topologyUpdater so we will add these lines at the end after the `</group>` line.
 Here we are creating a new group for our topologyUpdate decoder, which by default has an alert level of 0 and an alert level of 4 for invalid block errors (usually when the node is not working) and level of 3 (low level notification) when topologyUpdater performs more than one request per hour.

 ```xml
  <group name="syslog,topologyupdater,">